Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 For the Navier-Stokes and spring mesh datasets, we use the UNet and CNN from the original benchmark paper <d-cite key="otness21nnbenchmark"></d-cite>, respectively.
 The UNet and CNN models from <d-cite key="otness21nnbenchmark"></d-cite> are extended by the sine/cosine-based featurization module of the SST UNet to embed the diffusion step or dynamical timestep.

+#### Evaluation metrics

+[//]: # (We evaluate the models on the best validation Continuous Ranked Probability Score (CRPS)~
+\cite{matheson1976crps}, which is a proper scoring rule and a popular metric in the probabilistic forecasting literature~\cite{gneiting2014Probabilistic, bezenac2020normalizing, Rasul2021AutoregressiveDD, rasp2018postprocessing, scher2021ensemble}.
+The CRPS is computed by generating a 20-member ensemble (i.e. 20 samples are drawn per batch element), while we generate a 50-member ensemble for final model selection between different hyperparameter runs.
+[//]: # (We also use a 50-member ensemble for evaluation on the test datasets to compute the CRPS, mean squared error ( MSE), and spread-skill ratio (SSR).
+The MSE is computed on the ensemble mean prediction.
+The SSR is defined as the ratio of the square root of the ensemble variance to the corresponding ensemble RMSE.
+[//]: # (It serves as a measure of the reliability of the ensemble, where values smaller than 1 indicate underdispersion (i.e. the probabilistic forecast is overconfident in its forecasts), and larger values overdispersion~
+\cite{fortin2014ssr, garg2022weatherbenchprob}.
+[//]: # (On the Navier-Stokes and spring mesh datasets, models are evaluated by autogressively forecasting the full test trajectories of length 64 and 804, respectively.
+[//]: # (For the SST dataset, all models are evaluated on forecasts of up to 7 days.
+We do not explore more long-term SST forecasts because the chaotic nature of the system, and the fact that we only use regional patches, inherently limits predictability.)

+We evaluate the models by generating an M-member ensemble (i.e. M samples are drawn per batch element), where we use M=20 for validation and M=50 for testing.
+As metrics, we use the Continuous Ranked Probability Score (CRPS) <d-cite key="matheson1976crps"></d-cite>, which is a proper scoring rule and a popular metric in the probabilistic forecasting literature<d-cite key="gneiting2014Probabilistic, bezenac2020normalizing, Rasul2021AutoregressiveDD, rasp2018postprocessing, scher2021ensemble"></d-cite>, the mean squared error (MSE), and the spread-skill ratio (SSR).
+The MSE is computed on the ensemble mean prediction.
+The SSR is defined as the ratio of the square root of the ensemble variance to the corresponding ensemble mean RMSE.
+It serves as a measure of the reliability of the ensemble, where values smaller than 1 indicate underdispersion (i.e. the probabilistic forecast is overconfident in its forecasts), and larger values overdispersion<d-cite key="fortin2014ssr, garg2022weatherbenchprob"></d-cite>.
+For early stopping and final model selection between different hyperparameter runs, we use the best validation CRPS.
+On the Navier-Stokes and spring mesh datasets, models are evaluated by autogressively forecasting the full test trajectories of length 64 and 804, respectively.
+For the SST dataset, all models are evaluated on forecasts of up to 7 days<d-footnote>We do not explore more long-term SST forecasts because the chaotic nature of the system, and the fact that we only use regional patches, inherently limits predictability.</d-footnote>.

 ## Conclusion

 DYffusion is the first diffusion model that relies on task-informed forward and reverse processes.